-- Surplus Contracts.
+- · Surplus Contracts.
 In June 2001, we were awarded the Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DRMS.
 Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we will receive 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which we anticipate will extend through the next quarter.
-We responded to a RFP from the DRMS regarding a renewal of the Surplus Contract, and have been awarded the contract.
-We began operations under the new Contract on December 18, 2008.
-The new Surplus Contract expires in February 2012, subject to DoD's right to extend it for two additional one-year terms.
-Revenue from our Surplus Contracts (including buyer premiums) accounted for approximately 20.1% of our GMV for the three months ended December 31, 2009. - Scrap Contract.
+On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we will receive 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which is substantially complete.
+We responded to a RFP from the DRMS regarding a renewal of the Surplus Contract, and we have been awarded the contract.
+We began operations under the new Surplus Contract on December 18, 2008.
+The new Surplus Contract expires in February 2012, subject to the DoD's right to extend it for two additional one-year terms.
+Revenue from our Surplus Contracts (including buyer premiums) accounted for approximately 28.1% and 29.1% of our total revenue for the three and six months ended March 31, 2010, respectively.
+The property sold under our Surplus Contracts accounted for approximately 20.2% and 20.6% of our GMV for the three and six months ended March 31, 2010, respectively. - Scrap Contract.
 In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DRMS.
 Scrap property generally consists of items determined by DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
 We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
 The Scrap Contract expires in June 2012, subject to DoD's right to extend it for three additional one-year terms.
-Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 22.2% of our total revenue for the three months ended December 31, 2009.
-The property sold under our Scrap Contract accounted for approximately 15.5% of our GMV for the three months ended December 31, 2009.
+Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 23.4% and 22.9% of our total revenue for the three and six months ended March 31, 2010, respectively.
+The property sold under our Scrap Contract accounted for approximately 16.8% and 16.2% of our GMV for the three and six months ended March 31, 2010, respectively.